Turnpikes of Oklahoma: PikePass

-Pikepass is the electronic toll collection system used by the Oklahoma Turnpike Authority.
-Created in 1990 and launched on January 1, 1991, Pikepass provides an alternative to paying cash tolls.
+PikePass is the electronic toll collection system used by the Oklahoma Turnpike Authority.
+Created in 1990 and launched on January 1, 1991, PikePass provides an alternative to paying cash tolls.
 Most customers pay an initial $40 in prepaid tolls, which they can refill at their own convenience or have funds automatically withdrawn to replenish the account if it falls below a threshold.
-Pikepass usage results in a 5% savings up front and customers with 20 or more uses of the Pikepass receive a credit of 5% of their toll charges for that month.
+PikePass usage results in an approximately 50% savings on tolls compared to image-based tolling methods such as PlatePay.